teongzijin/RUD-kiosk-link-with-terminal/README.md

 Note: This repository specifically demonstrates the IM30 Payment Integration Layer—the critical bridge between the Kiosk UI and the hardware terminal.

-# RUD Kiosk Payment Gateway (IM30 Integration)
+# Kiosk Payment Gateway (IM30 Integration)

-A robust Node.js & TypeScript payment middleware designed for the **RUD Go-Kart Ecosystem**.
+A robust Node.js & TypeScript payment middleware designed for the **Go-Kart Ecosystem**.
 This gateway handles the complex communication between a Windows-based Kiosk UI and the **PAX IM30** hardware terminal.

 ## The Core Problem Solved
 In a real-world kiosk environment, software stability is challenged by hardware latency and OS-level driver conflicts.
 This project addresses: